litchipi/Memory/README.md

 #### List all categories
 `memory ls`
-By default, you get some metadata about the categories as well, use option `-n`
+By default, you get some metadata about the categories as well, use option `-n` if you want only the raw list of categories

 #### Inspect a directory in registries
 `memory inspect ~`